Bilalh/shellmarks/Readme.md

 	# Mac OS X Only
-	o <bookmark_name>  - Open the directory associated with "bookmark_name" in Finder t <bookmark_name>  - Open the directory associated with "bookmark_name" in a new tab
+	o <bookmark_name>  - Open the directory associated with "bookmark_name" in Finder y <bookmark_name>  - Open the directory associated with "bookmark_name" in a new tab

 Example Usage
 -------------